gbarwis/bash-scripts/README.md

 ## License

-This collection is licensed under the MIT License, allowing for both personal and commercial use.
+This collection is licensed under the MIT License.
 Please see the LICENSE file for more details.

----

-Thanks for visiting this repository!
-I hope you find some of these scripts useful.
-If you find them primitive, I apologize.
-I'm always learning, so I'm sure that every one of these could be better... and hopefully, over time, they will be.